Million

 Important Information to Qualify for the Million Dollar Match

-- The match is only available to first-time endowed scholarship donors.
+- The match is only available to first-time endowment donors.

 - A $25,000 commitment in the form of an outright gift or a multi-year pledge is required.